orggue/adidas-zaragoza/advanced-kubernetes/03_readiness.md

 Forwarding from 127.0.0.1:10081 -> 81
 Forwarding from [::1]:10081 -> 81
 ```
-You now have access to the /healthz and /readiness HTTP endpoints
 The command will stay open to host the port forwarding.
 Hit ctrl-Z, and then immediately run `bg` to move the port-forwarding command into the background, and you will have access to the /healthz and /readiness HTTP endpoints:

 ```